Health

 Medications

 Unlike specific phobias, the symptoms of social anxiety disorder can be treated and controlled by using certain types of medications.
-There are various types of antidepressants that are found to be effective in the treatment.
+Various types of antidepressants are found to be effective in the treatment.
 In some studies, the effects of medications are similar to the effects of cognitive behavioural therapies.

 Also Read: Pill Shaming